Kun73/kunhuang.github.io/_pages/about.md

 Recent News
 ===
++ Feb.
+2024: Our paper, [An Accelerated Distributed Stochastic Gradient Method with Momentum](https://arxiv.org/abs/2402.09714) (with Shi Pu and Angelia Nedić), is online.
+In this paper, a simple modification of DSGT leads to vast improvement.
 + Dec.
 2023: I won the Duan Yong Ping Meritorious Research Award and received the Guotai Junan Securities Scholarship at CUHK-shenzhen.
 + Aug.
-2023: I will give a short talk about our recent results on distributed stochastic gradient methods at the mini symposium of [ICIAM 2023](https://iciam2023.org/).
-All are welcome at 17:40-19:20, Aug.
-22, E804.
+2023: I gave a short talk about our recent results on distributed stochastic gradient methods at the mini symposium of [ICIAM 2023](https://iciam2023.org/).
 + Aug.
 2023: I passed the thesis proposal and became a PhD candidate!